2020-2024 CONSOLIDATED PLAN Draft Available for Review

 Only non-entitlement cities and counties are eligible to apply.
 All projects must address a national objective for the Community Development Block Grant program (CDBG): benefit to persons of low to moderate-income, elimination of conditions of slum and blight, or assistance in addressing an urgent community need.

 Grants will be for an amount between $75,000 and $1,000,000.
 Priority will be given to projects which meet a well-documented need that ready to proceed, to communities with lower average incomes, and to projects that address priorities cited in the state's Consolidated Plan.
-Proposals must be submitted no later than 4:30 p.m. on March 27, 2020.
+Proposals must be submitted no later than 4:30 p.m. on March 27, 2020 **extended for COVID-19 support projects, by invitation**.
 Grant awards will be made before July 1, 2020.

 Since grants may only be made to cities or counties, interested parties should contact their Mayor or County Judge about sponsoring an application.
 All funded grants will be required to employ a professional administrator.
 Administrative fees will be paid from the grant.
 It is strongly recommended that applicants seek assistance in completing the application from the Planning & Development District that serves their area, or from a private or non-profit professional administrator who has received training from the Arkansas Economic Development Commission.